alvaroestebanherrera/alvaroestebanherrera/README.md

 ### I'm a Software Developer!!
 - ✍ You can find my projects here [portfolio]
-- 🔭 I’m currently working on my first robot.
+- 🔭 I’m currently working on my first robot
 - 🌱 I’m currently learning React Native and Azure
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything